 I can hear you saying it LOUD and CLEAR!
 And aren’t we seeing so many more people, particularly mothers making the change.
-Swapping the nature for the low tox life style.
-Perhaps COVID-19 has something to do with it.
+Swapping for the natural, low tox life style.
 Through chatting with friends and mothers groups, I noticed a wave of people really starting to think about how they ‘did life’ in the home.

 I’m often asked why I chose the low tox lifestyle?
 To me it’s a no brainer.
 But it did take time.
 Time to rewire my brain.
 To understand and realise what was in my household cleaning items and why things had to change!